DeepBitsTechnology/on-premises/README.md

 ### 3. Configure DNS Settings

    - Modify your domain name's DNS settings to point to the public IP of your EC2 instance.
 If you don't have a domain, you can register a free one through services like [No-IP](https://www.noip.com/).
+After registering, send us your domain name so we can add it to our Auth0 whitelist.

 ### 4. Set Up a Reverse Proxy Using Caddy